-Although the value of $f_{{\cal V}_i}$ depends upon contingent, variable features, it is worthwhile to provide a statistical estimate of it.
-Given the total number of NEAs with VIs found at every size between calendar years 2004 and 2009 (Fig.~\ref{fig3}) an indicative estimate of $f_{{\cal V}_i}(D+\Delta D; D)$ is possible, see Fig.~\ref{fig4}, and consequently a preliminary estimate of $W(D+\Delta D; D)$ can be obtained as in Fig.~\ref{fig5}.
+Although the value of $f_{{\cal V}_i}$ depends upon contingent, variable features, it is worthwhile to estimate it statistically.
+Given the total number of NEAs with VIs found at every size between calendar years 2004 and 2009 (Fig.~\ref{fig3}) an indicative estimate of $f_{{\cal V}_i}(D+\Delta D; D)$ is possible (see Fig.~\ref{fig4}).
+Consequently a preliminary estimate of $W(D+\Delta D; D)$ can be obtained as in Fig.~\ref{fig5}.
 The annual VI detection frequency $f_{{\cal V}_i}(D+\Delta D; D)$ shown in Fig.~\ref{fig4} has been obtained by dividing the number of all NEAs discovered between calendar years 2004 and 2009, and listed in the SENTRY risk list, by 6 (years) and binning the result by size.

-Note that relaxing the optimistic assumptions on the almost perfect NEA discovery efficiency and VI monitoring capabilities makes $f_{{\cal V}_i}$, as approximated with the aid of Fig.~\ref{fig4}, even an underestimate.
-And consequently, our computation of $W(D+\Delta D; D)$ is surely an overestimate.
+Relaxing the optimistic assumptions on the ``almost perfect NEA discovery efficiency'' and VI monitoring capabilities makes $f_{{\cal V}_i}$, as approximated with the aid of Fig.~\ref{fig4}, even a lower limit.
+As a result, the computation of $W(D+\Delta D; D)$ is surely an overestimate.

-Furthermore, $f_{{\cal V}_i}$ changes over time, since the discovery completion increases and the discovery rate declines with time (the NEA population is finite).
-Thus, it is useful to update $f_{{\cal V}_i}$ (and hence $W$) from time to time.
-But again, we stress that the sense and the validity of the definition of $W$ is not affected by (and dependent on) such a time dependence.
+Furthermore, $f_{{\cal V}_i}$ changes over time, since the discovery completion increases and the discovery rate declines with time (because the NEA population is stable).
+It is useful to update $f_{{\cal V}_i}$ (and hence $W$) from time to time.
+But the sense and the validity of the definition of $W$ are not affected by (and dependent on) such a time dependence.

-Summarizing, the function $W(D+\Delta D;D)$ provides us with a first simple tool to evaluate from the very beginning the chance that ${\cal V}_i$, i.e. the impact probability calculated by the monitoring systems for newly discovered NEAs with VI orbital solutions, eventually reaches unity.
-As a matter of fact, ${\cal V}_i$ is a stochastic variable since nobody knows how ${\cal V}_i$ will evolve with additional observations, and it is perfectly legitimate and valuable to define a {\em probability} ($W$) of a (stochastic) {\em probability value} (${\cal V}_i$).
+In summary, the function $W(D+\Delta D;D)$ provides us with a first simple tool to evaluate the chance that ${\cal V}_i$ (the impact probability calculated by the monitoring systems for newly discovered NEAs with VI orbital solutions) eventually reaches unity.
+As a matter of fact, ${\cal V}_i$ is a stochastic variable since nobody knows how ${\cal V}_i$ will evolve with additional observations, and it is perfectly legitimate (and valuable) to define a {\em probability} ($W$) of a (stochastic) {\em probability value} (${\cal V}_i$).

-Consider now the application of probability measure $W$ to two well known cases: that of Apophis and that of asteroid 2008~TC$_3$, which actually impacted the Earth the day after its discovery.
-These applications suggest the reliability of probability $W$ in providing an early direct glimpse of the most likely fate of probability ${\cal V}_i$.
+Consider now the application of probability measure $W$ to two well known cases: that of Apophis as well as asteroid 2008~TC$_3$ (which actually impacted the Earth the day after its discovery).
+These examples suggest the reliability of probability $W$ in providing an early direct glimpse of the most likely fate of probability ${\cal V}_i$.